 - Solve problems by applying quality principles and tools

 - Lead Teams and Direct Change

 - Develop processes that are under control and can be measured

-The program is ideal for prospective graduate students who want to earn their master’s degree in regulatory science, quality management, or any related field.
-If you’re interested in earning a Master’s in Regulatory Affairs with San Diego State University, you can apply all twelve units earned in the advanced certificate program to SDSU’s master’s degree program as elective course units.
+The program is ideal for prospective graduate students who want to earn their master’s degree in regulatory science, quality management, or any related field — including a Master’s in Regulatory Affairs with San Diego State University.

 The program is also designed to prepare you for professional certification exams with the American Society of Quality (ASQ).
 ASQ-certified quality professionals are better equipped to ensure that regulatory requirements are being met and quality standards are upheld throughout the manufacturing process.

 SDSU’s Advanced Certificate in Biomedical Quality Systems is designed to give you a foundational knowledge of the principles and practices that go into the safe development, testing, and manufacture of pharmaceutical, biopharmaceutical, and medical device products.
 The curriculum also provides additional training to help you ensure that products are in full compliance with current regulatory requirements.

 You’ll gain an international view of the biomedical industry and Safe Medical Devices Act from a quality perspective.
 The program covers practical skills, approaches, and solutions related to:

 - Lean and Six Sigma

 - Biomedical Quality Systems 601 covers the organizational philosophies, structures, and different active roles of international regulatory agencies.